-When asked if they sought advice from a departmental advising office, a total of 54 students named 19 different departments within the Colleges of Applied Health Sciences (1), Business Administration (2), Architecture and the Arts (1), Engineering (4) and Liberal Arts and Sciences (11).
+When asked if they sought advice from their major department, a total of 54 students named 19 different departments within the Colleges of Applied Health Sciences (1), Business Administration (2), Architecture and the Arts (1), Engineering (4) and Liberal Arts and Sciences (11).

 The survey also asked students if they sought academic advising from an individual faculty member, independent of the formal college advising programs.
 The survey did not ask for names of departmental affiliation of the faculty member.
 A total of 112 students (61% of the respondents) indicated that they discussed matters of academic advising with a faculty member.
 When students engage with faculty, the topic(s) most frequently covers: course selection, and academic requirements, followed by selection of a major and career planning, and finally, academic policy questions.
-Faculty received generally high marks for quality of advising, and viewed as especially approachable.